 Death Distribution Options.
 Any beneficiary withdrawing funds from your Roth IRA should first seek the advice of his own tax advisor as to the tax consequences of each option available.
-For deaths after 2019, the options available to your beneficiary depend on whether your beneficiary is not a designated beneficiary (generally, not an individual), a designated beneficiary (generally, an individual who is not an eligible designated beneficiary), or an eligible designated beneficiary (generally, your surviving spouse, your minor child, a disabled individual, a chronically ill individual, or an individual who is not more than ten years younger than you).
+For deaths after 2019, the options available to your beneficiary depend on whether your beneficiary is not a designated beneficiary (generally, not an individual), a designated beneficiary (generally, an individual who is not an eligible designated beneficiary), or an eligible designated beneficiary (generally, or an individual, a disabled individual, a chronically ill individual, or an individual who is not more than ten years younger than you).